 Routes for active travel such as provision of shared-use paths, require regular maintenance to ensure they are safe and attractive to use.
-Funding needs to be and will be dedicated for this purpose.
+Funding needs to be and will be dedicated for this purpose from existing budgets and also external budgets wherever the funding specifications allow.